ojkelly/paranoidmode.com/pgp/generate/generate-revocation-certificate.md

     amnesia@amnesia:/~$ cp 2F95015B-revoke.asc /media/PRIVATE/

 Check that it did in fact copy over with `ls /media/PRIVATE`.
-If you see it listed in the output it's worked.
+If you see it listed in the output, then it's worked.

     amnesia@amnesia:/~$ ls /media/PRIVATE
     2F95015B-revoke.asc